AjayKrishnaDerebail/Hybrid_Quantum_Model/README.md

 <div align="justify">
 # PROPOSED MODEL

+In our methodology, we have developed an architecture, as illustrated in the above figure.
+Our proposed
-In our methodology, we have developed an architecture, as illustrated in the above figure, taking into account the limitations identified in the literature survey.
-Our proposed system consists of six main stages: 1) Data pre-processing, 2) Embedding tweets using BERT, 3) Dimensionality reduction using UMAP, 4) Building Hybrid Quantum Model, 5) Classification layer.
+system consists of six main stages: 1) Data pre-processing, 2) Embedding tweets using BERT, 3) Dimensionality reduction using UMAP, 4) Building Hybrid Quantum Model, 5) Classification layer.